AokiApp/tlv/README.md

 Build TLV data based on a schema.

 [`Schema.repeated<N>(name: N, item: TLVSchema, options?)`](src/builder/schema-builder.ts:561) mirrors the parser helper above: omit `tagNumber` for SEQUENCE OF, or set it to 17 for SET OF with DER ordering when strict.
+`Schema.choice` and the `optional` / `defaultValue` flags are also available on the builder side, so builders can omit absent/defaulted values and select variants by supplying `{ type, value }`.

 ### Common Types